Proving the 6d a-theorem with the double affine Grassmannian: Introduction and summary of results

-Because of this $T(\SU(k))$ tail, the stratification of the Coulomb branch $\hat{\mathcal{M}}_\text{C}$ will contain many more strata than $\mathcal{M}_\text{C}^\text{inst}$: some strata will come from the \emph{base} (which is parameterized by $\bm{\xi}$), while others from the \emph{fiber} (i.e. the instanton moduli space for each possible value of $\bm{\xi}$).
-However, we can stay in the vicinity of $\xi_\rr = 0$; then, the stratification result \eqref{eq:strata} which is expected to hold for a quiver of affine type E, i.e. for \eqref{eq:secondmagquivinf}, should carry over to \eqref{eq:firstmagquiv}.
-In practice, we are disregarding the strata given by symmetric products, as these are not important for proving the $a$-theorem for flavor Higgsings.
+Because of this $T(\SU(k))$ tail, the stratification of the Coulomb branch $\hat{\mathcal{M}}_\text{C}$ will contain \emph{many more} strata than $\mathcal{M}_\text{C}^{\text{inst},\bm{\xi}}$: some strata will come from the base (which is parameterized by $\bm{\xi}$), while others from the fiber (i.e. the instanton moduli space for each possible value of $\bm{\xi}$).
+However, we can stay in the vicinity of $\xi_\rr = 0$ (that is, we do not resolve the orbifold, but we may allow for complex deformations);\footnote{This is the analog of \cite[Prop.
+6.2]{Nakajima:1994}.} then, the stratification result \eqref{eq:stratMC}, which is expected to hold for a quiver of affine type E \cite[Sec.
+6]{Nakajima:1994}, i.e. for \eqref{eq:secondmagquivinf}, should carry over to \eqref{eq:firstmagquiv} \cite{naka-priv}.
+In practice, we are disregarding the strata associated with the $T(\SU(k))$ tail or, in physics language, the Higgsings of the \emph{right} $[\SU(k)]$ flavor symmetry factor in 6d (corresponding to the $k$-changing transitions mentioned in footnote \ref{foot:kchange}, and to selecting a nontrivial $\xi_\mathbb{C}$), for which the $a$-theorem was proven in \cite{Mekareeya:2016yal}.
+On the other hand, all other strata (namely dominant coweights, i.e. Kac diagrams for the left flavor symmetry, and symmetric products) will be considered in our proof of the $a$-theorem.
+Moreover, in appendix \ref{app:fullhasse} we will see an example where \emph{all} strata are included.